-Getting started with Great Expectations is quick and easy.
-Once you have completed setup for your production deployment, you will have access to all of the features of Great Expectations from a single entry point: Your Data ContextThe primary entry point for a Great Expectations deployment, with configurations and methods for all supporting components..
-You will also have your StoresA connector to store and retrieve information about metadata in Great Expectations. and Data DocsHuman readable documentation generated from Great Expectations metadata detailing Expectations, Validation Results, etc. configured in the manner most suitable for your project's purposes.
+After you've completed the setup for your production deployment, you can access all Great Expectations features from your Data ContextThe primary entry point for a Great Expectations deployment, with configurations and methods for all supporting components..
+Also, your StoresA connector to store and retrieve information about metadata in Great Expectations. and Data DocsHuman readable documentation generated from Great Expectations metadata detailing Expectations, Validation Results, etc. will be optimized for your business requirements.

-Note: configuration of DatasourcesProvides a standard API for accessing and interacting with data from a wide variety of source systems., Expectation SuitesA collection of verifiable assertions about data., and CheckpointsThe primary means for validating data in a production deployment of Great Expectations. will be handled separately.
-We consider those to be configuration of components after your main Great Expectations deployment is set up.
+To set up DatasourcesProvides a standard API for accessing and interacting with data from a wide variety of source systems., Expectation SuitesA collection of verifiable assertions about data., and CheckpointsThe primary means for validating data in a production deployment of Great Expectations. see the specific topics for these components.

 pip install great_expectations

 If you experience difficulty with the installation, see Supporting ResourcesA resource external to the Great Expectations code base which Great Expectations utilizes..

 2. Initialize a Data Context

 Your Data Context contains your Great Expectations project, and it is the entry point for configuring and interacting with Great Expectations.
 The Data Context manages various classes and helps limit the number of objects you need to manage to get Great Expectations working.